 Solution#5 and Solution#17 can be considered as candidate for normative work for addressing the CAPIF event notifications for API invoker onboarding.
 The events related to security are to be coordinated with SA3.

 Solution#5 can be considered as candidate for normative work for enhancements related to API invoker onboarding.

+Solution#x can be considered as candidate for normative work for enhancements related to publish and discover service APIs for improving the API Invoker experience prior to on-boarding.